SJTUBME-QianLab/DeepFlexTab/README.md

 All the materials released in this library can **ONLY** be used for **RESEARCH** purposes and not for commercial use.

-The authors' institution (School of Biomedical Engineering, Shanghai Jiao Tong University) preserve the copyright and all legal rights of these codes.
+The authors' institution preserve the copyright and all legal rights of these codes.

 # Author List